Lancaster ME732

 REAR GUNNER

-Flight Sergeant A Roy Fellows (RAFVR)
+Flight Sergeant Alfred Roy Fellows (RAFVR)

 Appears in Hengelo liberation day group photograph.